poproar/Barnabas-Instructors-Guide/ngss/index.md

 - Portable 3-D printer
 - If a 3-D printer is not available for students to see, opt for the video
 - Document camera

 ___

+## Lesson Plans:
+Keep multiple: ways of representation, ways of action and expression, and methods of engagement in mind.
+Welcome students to the community building environment (ie. students sitting in a circle)
+Describe the goal of today: learn the parts and properties of a 3-D printer
+Hand students several pieces of 3-D printed items.
+Let them observe and pass it around.
+Have a 5-minute discussion: What do they notice?
+What questions do they have about 3-D printed objects?
+Present the 3-D printer to the students (or watch the video) and talk about the function of each part
+Draw a simplified version of a 3-D printer (traceable, if necessary) while making references to the previous part on the actual machine.
+Let students follow along with their own drawing
+Discuss the questions in Step 2 on the worksheet
+If a 3-D printer is present, demonstrate printing and answer questions in Step 3.
+If 3-D printer is not available, watch a simulation video on 3-D printing (3-D Printing in Action - https://youtu.be/Gwro2HzxMgw)
+Reference back to the robot design they had created during session 3 and 4.
+Is there a better understanding of all the different functions they used in C.A.D.?
+Why is that important?
+Answer Step 4 question: Why do we design?
+Personalize the robot through answering questions in Step 5
+Closing circle/debrief - Discuss the EQ of the day.
+Make sure to collect each student’s last page with their robot color and design so that it can be used for lesson 6.

+___